- Does my child need a water bottle?

 The exceptions to this rule are small (not dangling) ear-ring studs in pierced ears.
 Watches are also permitted.
 Earrings and watches must be removed during PE and games on health and safety grounds.
 Staff are not permitted to remove earrings.
 Plasters from home must be sent into school for PE lessons and sports events to cover earrings which cannot be removed for the first six weeks after piercing.
 School takes no responsibility for their safe keeping.

-If you want to find out about upcoming events and key dates we try to give lots of notice using our newsletters, text messages, social media, Marvellous Me and the Calendar function on the website.
+If you want to find out about upcoming events and key dates we try to give lots of notice using our newsletters, Parent Pay, social media, Hartburn Herald and the Calendar function on the website.

-Please contact the office if your number changes or you need access to parent pay, Marvellous Me, Seesaw etc are these are valuable communication links.
+Please contact the office if your number changes or you need access to parent pay, Seesaw, etc are these are valuable communication links.